Reechajoshi/fullstack-assignment/README.md

 2. Preferably use **React** for the frontend
 3. The API should be a standalone server (not something like Next.js)
 4. Feel free to use **any publicly available libraries** that you are comfortable with.
-5. Configure Docker to run the **entire project**, including both the API server and the frontend application, using a Dockerfile or docker-compose.
+5. [OPTIONAL] Configure Docker to run the **entire project**, including both the API server and the frontend application, using a Dockerfile or docker-compose.
 Ensure that the setup instructions are included in the HOWTO.md file.

 ## 5. Delivery